Magnus of Trani: Veneration

 The Cathedral of Anagny was rebuilt 1072 to 1104 under the rule the influential bishop Peter of Anagni (fl.
 1105), who is said to have discovered the marble sarcophagus holding the Saint's body under the church floor.
 The chest was sealed with iron bands, which – according to legend – magically loosened.
 Despite the Greek inscription, Peter was unsure of the saint's identity until it was confirmed by revelation.
 After Peter was canonized himself, his remains were buried in 1112 next to those of Magnus in the crypt under the main altar.
 During the reconstruction of the crypt in 1231, the saint's relics were recovered and then ceremonially buried under a new cosmatesque mosaic floor.

 Magnus was declared patron saint of Anagni, and was also venerated in Colle San Magno (Frosinone), in San Mango sul Calore and San Mango Piemonte (Campania), in San Mango d'Aquino (Calabria), and many other towns and villages.
-He enjoyed wide veneration in the lower Latium region as well as in Umbria, Campania and Puglia.
+He enjoyed wide veneration in the lower Latium region as well as in Umbria, Campania and Apulia.
 In Cittaducale (Lazio) he was rediscovered as the original patron saint during the 17th century.

 The newly founded Carolinian Abbey of Saint-Riquier in Picardy cherished his relics as early as the 790s.
 His veneration in Northern Germany started in the 9th century, when Pope Nicholas I donated the saint's relics to the bishop of Münster, probably destined for the parish church of Everswinkel.
 Though remaining a minor saint, his popularity was boosted by the consecration of the Saint Magnus church in Braunschweig in 1031, which was followed by several village churches such as Niedermarsberg (Sauerland) in 1043.
 It is thought that established Benedictine abbeys and episcopal churches played an important role in the spread of his relics and cult to the Frisian, Westphalian and Lower Saxon districts, especially in the dioceses of Münster, Utrecht and Bremen.
 Accordingly, Magnus became the patron saint of the parishes of Hollum, Anloo, Sande, and Tating.
 His relics were also mentioned in an 11th-century tradition about a supposed case of dancing mania in the Saxonian village of Cölbigk.
 Magnus became a popular dynastic name in Germany and Scandinavia.
 Around the city of Bremen, the veneration of Magnus flowered during the later Middle Ages.
 About 1250, the Bishop of Minden was able to acquire a finger from Anagni; later the Minden Cathedral claimed to possess large parts of the saint's relics.
 The St. Vitus Cathedral of Prague cherished a piece of thigh bone.